max-wittig/LunchBot/README.md

 * /unsubscribe -> unsubscribe from the conversation to receive the menu
 * /status -> display status message, if bot is up and running
 * /menu -> show lunch menu for today
+* /source -> show source of the bot